sobjornstad/esc/docs/extending.md

 library, but you can also just write a number there.
 If you wish, you can use scientific notation, written in the same way as inside esc.

-So to add the speed of light, I would add the line:
+So to add the speed of light in a vacuum in meters per second, I would add the
+line:

     fm.registerConstant(3.0e9, 'c', 'c - speed of light')